 For approval in all these uses, the original biologic sponsor conducted clinical testing in each indication.
-However, most biosimilar sponsors will prove biosimilarity, safety and efficacy in just one patient population: those with rheumatoid arthritis.
-Regulators around the world disagree on whether the biosimilar can be used in all of diseases (or indications) that the original biologic is used in, despite being clinically tested in just one.
+However, the two infliximab biosimilar sponsors have proven biosimilarity, safety, and efficacy in one or two patient populations: those with rheumatoid arthritis and those with ankylosing spondylitis.
+Regulators around the world disagreed on whether the infliximab biosimilars could be used in all of diseases (or indications) in which the original biologic is used.

-ARE DATA REQUIRED TO SHOW SAFETY AND EFFICACY PRIOR TO APPROVAL?
-EMA Health Canada FDA Original Biologic Biosimilar Original Biologic Biosimilar Original Biologic Biosimilar SKIN/JOINT INFLAMMATION DISEASES Rheumatoid Arthritis > > > > > ?
-Psoriatic Arthritis > × > × > ?
-Ankylosing Spondylitis > > > > > ?
-BOWEL INFLAMMATION DISEASES Crohn's Disease > × > × > ?
-Ulcerative Colitis ~ V × > ?
+ARE CLINICAL DATA REQUIRED TO SHOW SAFETY AND EFFICACY PRIOR TO APPROVAL?
+EMA Health Canada FDA Original Biologic Biosimilar Original Biologic Biosimilar Original Biologic Biosimilar SKIN/JOINT INFLAMMATION DISEASES Rheumatoid Arthritis > > > > > > Ankylosing Spondylitis > ~ ~ ~ ~ ~ Psoriatic Arthritis > × × × ~ × Plaque Psoriasis × × × × × × BOWEL INFLAMMATION DISEASES Crohn's Disease ~ × ~ ~ ~ × Ulcerative Colitis ~ × ~ ~ ~ ×

-- The European Medicines Agency believes a biosimilar can be used in all indications for which the original biologic is approved without additional clinical testing; many physicians and patient groups around the world disagree. - Health Canada believes a biosimilar can be used in the diseases affecting the skin and joints, but not those affecting the bowel, due to differences between the original biologic and biosimilar that may affect clinical safety and efficacy in these diseases. - The FDA has yet to approve a biosimilar to Remicade or finalize a policy on indication extrapolation, but many physicians and patient groups believe clinical trials are necessary for every disease for which the originator product is approved.
+- Both the Food and Drug Administration (FDA) and the European Medicines Agency (EMA) approved an infliximab biosimilar for all indications for which the original biologic is approved without additional clinical testing in those diseases; many physicians and patient groups around the world disagreed. - Health Canada, however, initially approved an infliximab biosimilar only for the diseases affecting the skin and joints.
+It required additional clinical data before approving for bowel diseases two years later, due to concerns that differences between the original biologic and the biosimilar that may have affected clinical safety and efficacy.

-ASBM believes that each biosimilar should be evaluated on a case by case basis.
+ASBM believes that each biosimilar should be evaluated on a case-by-case basis.
 Patient safety should be the primary consideration, and if there are any gaps in the clinical or scientific rationale used to support indication extrapolation, clinical testing should be performed.